Adi2612/Cardinal/README.md

 ## Run

-- Go to chrome and go to `localhost:3333/app`
+- Run chrome and go to `localhost:3333/app`

 ## Ports